fsaad06/General-Management-System/README.md

 # General-Management-System
-Open Sourced Management System involving Oriented Oriented Programming, Exception Handling, STL and much more
+Open Sourced Management System involving Oriented Oriented Programming, Exception Handling, STL and much more.

 A management system is a set of policies, processes and procedures used by an organization to